Modular Ontology Engineering with CoModIDE

 After taking this tutorial, participants should:

-- Be able to select, instantiate, align, and remove ontology design pattern-based modular into/from a modular ontology using CoModIDE.
+- Be able to select, instantiate, align, and remove ontology design pattern-based modules into/from a modular ontology using CoModIDE.

 - Be able to apply the XD methodology and CoModIDE to create and evolve medium-sized ontologies.

-- Understand the design choices that have gone into the CoModIDE tooling, including the tradeoffs between usability and logic expressivity that need to be considered when rendering ontologies graphically; and how the use of OPLa allows us to emulate concepts not native to the OWL language, such as interfaces and modules.
+- Understand the design choices that have gone into the CoModIDE tooling, including the tradeoffs between usability and logic expressivity that need to be considered when rendering ontologies graphically.

 - Introductory lecture to ODPs, eXtreme Design, the CoModIDE tool – 20 minutes.